Chemotherapy for osteosarcoma

 Children seem to do better than adults when it comes to chemo.
 They tend to have less severe side effects and to get over side effects faster.
 Because of this, doctors can give them higher doses of chemo to try to kill the cancer.

-To find out more about chemo, please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+To find out more about chemo, please see the “Chemotherapy” section of our website or our document Understanding Chemotherapy: A Guide for Patients and Families.